jthorniley/pyusb2ax/doc/source/usb2ax.rst

       with Controller() as dxl:
         dxl.write( 1, "goal_position", 512 )

+    If register is set to True, will not make the servo perform the command right away, rather, the command is buffered on the servo and will be executed when you call :py:func:`action`

     :param servo_id: The bus ID of the servo to be written to.
     :type servo_id: integer
     :param parameter: The control table point to write - a value allowed for the attached servo as listed in :ref:`control-tables`.
     :type parameter: string
     :param value: The value to write.
     :type value: integer
+    :param register: Whether to do a registered write (default False, i.e. execute command straight away).
+    :type register: boolean
     :raises ServoNotAttachedError: The servo with the given ID was not found on the bus when the object was created.
     :raises UnknownParameterError: The servo with the given ID does not support the parameter.
     :raises InvalidWriteParameterError: The parameter cannot be written because it is read-only.